RomanVolkov/blog/content/posts/notes_about_leadership.md

 * Documentation is crucial.
 Everything has to be documented.
 Just everything.
 Technical setup, onboarding, general information, HR processed, benefits, workflows, etc. It helps people to be independent with their tasks and reduces amount of the same questions from different people.
 And it helps to create next point, which is
 * Async workflow.
 Using sync workflow within several timezones could be nightmare for all involved.
 You still have to have sync calls/discussions, but many of them can be done via text or documentation pages.

-The rest of the course os good too, but I've started it because of a question: how I can improve my current remote setup and make it more convenient for my team.
+The rest of the course is good too, but I've started it because of a question: how I can improve my current remote setup and make it more convenient for my team.